stvlutta/oakyard-phase-5-project-frontend/README.md

 # 🏢 Oakyard - Space Booking Platform

-A modern, full-featured space booking platform built with React, Redux, and Supabase.
+A modern, full-featured space booking platform built with React for frontend and Flask for backend.
 Oakyard connects space owners with people looking for unique venues for meetings, events, coworking, and more.

 ## ✨ Features